Biopterin

 Biopterins are pterin derivatives which function as endogenous enzyme cofactors in many species of animals and in some bacteria and fungi.
 The prototypical compound of the class is biopterin (6-(1,2-dihydroxypropyl)-pterin), as shown in the infobox.
-Biopterins act as cofactors for aromatic amino acid hydroxylases (AAAH), which are involved in the synthesis of a number of neurotransmitters including dopamine, norepinephrine, epinepherine, and serotonin, along with several trace amines.
+Biopterins act as cofactors for aromatic amino acid hydroxylases (AAAH), which are involved in synthesizing a number of neurotransmitters including dopamine, norepinephrine, epinepherine, and serotonin, along with several trace amines.
 Nitric oxide synthesis also uses biopterin derivatives as cofactors.
 In humans, tetrahydrobiopterin (BH4) is the endogenous cofactor for AAAH enzymes.

 As with pterins in general, biopterins exhibit tautomerism.
 In other words, there are a number of forms that readily interconvert, differing by the placement of hydrogen atoms.
 Depictions of the chemical structure may therefore vary among sources.

 Compounds

-Biopterin compounds found within the animal body include BH4, the free radical BH3•, and the semi-oxidized form BH2.
+Biopterin compounds found in the animal body include BH4, the free radical BH3•, and the semi-oxidized form BH2.
 The fully oxidized form, i.e. "biopterin" proper, has little biological significance.

 Bacteria produce several unique glycosides of biopterin (and of other pterins as well), using a specific BPt glucosyltransferase.
 They may have a function in UV protection.